YunfeiLi-heng/yunfeili-heng.github.io/_pages/about.md

 News
 ----
-04/2024 One paper[TS-Former](https://arxiv.org/abs/2404.13873)regarding Sequential Deepfake Detection has been uploaded to arxiv.
+04/2024 One paper [TS-Former](https://arxiv.org/abs/2404.13873) regarding Sequential Deepfake Detection has been uploaded to arxiv.
 The code will be released soon.